Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Testing/Krash_test_campaign.md

 ## Pre-requisites

-* a Linux environnement with:
+* a Linux environment with:
     * graphical environment (i.e. an XServer running),
     * Asqatasun source code (your current working directory),
-* an Asqatasun instance running at, say,  `http://localhost:8085/asqatasun/`
+* an Asqatasun docker instance running at `http://localhost:8085/asqatasun/`
-* your Firefox ESR 31.4 installed in `/opt/firefox/`,
+* a Firefox ESR 31.4 installed in `/opt/firefox/`,

 ## Offline krash test campaign